DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: System Design and Implementation

 \subsubsection{Irrelevant Information Blurring and Similarity Check}

 After segmentation, we blurred the images except for the segmented part with Gaussian Blur \cite{jiang2023dartblur} to reduce privacy concerns and also highlight the area of interest (i.e., the meal of the user).
 We then screened these images by comparing the Cosine Similarities of the features extracted from segmented parts using ResNet50 \cite{rajpal2021using} to remove redundancy.
 If the similarity between the segmented parts was larger than 0.75, we removed one of the images.
-The blurred part of the images would be further cropped to highlight the meal items and enhance privacy protection.
+The blurred part of the images would be further automatically cropped (to the bounding box of the segmented meal region) to highlight the meal items and enhance privacy protection.
 In this way, we finally obtained a series of privacy-preserving meal images.